-Organic silk has the most wonderful luxurious feel, and can be used in all types of clothing.
+Majestic Textiles Organic silk is also Peace silk.
+As well as feeding our silkworms organically, we produce our silk in such a way that is ethical and sustainable.
 Majestic Textiles does not use any detergents or bleaches, or feed its silkworms with hormone enhancements, as is common practice amongst many producers.
 The silkworms are allowed a full life circle, which gives the silk ‘Peace Silk’ status.
 This is the ethical process of allowing the silkworms to live a complete lifecycle.
-The silk cocoons are not taken until the metamorphosis is complete and the moth breaks free.
+The silk is not extracted from the cocoons until the metamorphosis is complete and the moth breaks free.
 The silkworms need 14 days in their cocoon feeding off the silk inside.
 This means only half as much silk is left at the end of the process, which is the main reason most silk producers bypass the ethics and kill the silkworms as soon as they cocoon.
 Majestic Textiles’ commitment to its silkworms is the reason we were awarded ‘Peace Silk’ status.
 Once the moth has broken free, it spends four days mating, before laying

-‘our process is difficult, but it’s a labour of love.
+‘Our process is difficult, but it’s a labor of love.
 This is what makes our silk unique’.
-The silk is produced in the UK and distributed globally.
+Organic silk has the most wonderful feel and can be used in all types of clothing